Tina-Gh/Machine_Learning/README.md

 But, we HAVE TO use it for "SVR Regression".

+Yet, Feature Scaling is COMULSORY for Deep Learning!
+So, we have to do it in ANN problems. (as I did in "36_ANN_bank churn modeling")

 # Machine_Learning
 In this section, I will put and update my machine learning related codes: